 Guides to assist with career exploration and the job and internship search.

-Cover Letter • Curriculum Vitae • Informational Interviewing • Internships • Interviewing • Networking • On-Campus Recruiting • Resume
+Academic Careers • Career Fair Prep • Cover Letter • Curriculum Vitae • Disability Disclosure in the Job Search • Informational Interviewing • Internships • Interviewing • Negotiating • Networking • On-Campus Recruiting • Postdoc Search • Resume • Salary and Offers • Time Management

 Industry and company research tools as well as other resources curated by Duke University Libraries.